contao/docs/docs/dev/framework/widgets.md

 <?php $this->endblock(); ?>
 ```

-To get a better idea on the implementation details and possibilites for front end
+To get a better idea on the implementation details and possibilities for front end
 widgets, have a look at the source of the [core's form fields][ContaoCoreFormFields]
 and [their templates][ContaoCoreFormFieldTemplates].